Memnoc/rust_neural_network_sample/README.md

 - The sigmoid activation function outputs values between 0 and 1
 - Values close to 0 represent "False"
 - Values close to 1 represent "True"
-- If your network is well-trained, you should see values very close to 0 for [0,0] and [1,1] inputs, and very close to 1 for [0,1] and [1,0] inputs
+- If the network is well-trained, it should expose values very close to 0 for [0,0] and [1,1] inputs, and very close to 1 for [0,1] and [1,0] inputs
 - The exact values will vary due to random initialization, but the pattern should be clear

 ## Potential Improvements